 They can weigh up to 15,000 pounds (7,000 kg) and stand at a height of up to 13 feet (4 meters.)
 African elephants are further classified into two subspecies: the savanna elephant and the forest elephant.

-Savanna elephants, also known as bush elephants, are the largest of the two subspecies.
+Savanna elephants, also called bush elephants, are the largest of the two.
 They are found in grasslands and savannas across Africa.
-Forest elephants, on the other hand, are smaller in size and are found in the dense forests of central and West Africa.
+Forest elephants, on the other hand, are smaller and live in the dense forests of central and West Africa.

 What Are the Differences Between African and Asian Elephants?